 The distinctive feature of a Pictogram is that it’s a pantograph with NO repeats.
 It’s a complete panto roll, in this case comprised of 4 panels of 44′ each, all “hooked” together.
 I’ve added a dotted line at each 44″ section.
 While they can be stacked up as shown in the picture, they can also be quilted like an E2E or B2B giving lots of pictorial subject matter to your quilt.

-To avoid placing an animal or image on top of itself all the way down the quilt I recommend starting at a different section for each “pass.”
+If you’re stacking as an E2E, To avoid placing an animal or image on top of itself all the way down the quilt I recommend starting at a different section for each “pass.”
 After starting, continue quilting through as many sections as needed for that row.
 You won’t have to stop – the line is continuous.
 For a full sized quilt I might make 7-8 rows, starting at various sections of the panto.

 For alignment help see the “Tips” section.